ARM-software/CMSIS-View/Doxygen/src/EventRecorder.md

 ## Locate Event Recorder in uninitialized memory{#place_uninit_memory}

-For uninterrupted recording of program resets, the RAM for the Event Recorder component should be placed to a memory region that is not cleared (or initialized) by a system restart (reset), and which differs from the RAM area that is used for Flash programming.
+For uninterrupted recording of program resets, the RAM for the Event Recorder component should be placed to a memory region that is not cleared (or initialized) by a system restart (reset).

 \note Make sure that you use normal, non-cacheable, and non-shareable memory for Event Recorder data.